 Each room is permitted to have a small refrigerator and microwave.
-Roommates should coordinate who is bringing which items.
+The mini-fridge size should be no more than 4.5 cu ft. and microwaves are usually 700-watts.
 Televisions, computers, and radios are also permitted.

 If I am a returning student, when do I secure my dorm room for the next semester?

 The term of the contract is 10-month (two semesters) if you enter in the fall.
 We anticipate your remaining in the spring semester.
 However, you must register (and pay) for at least twelve hours AND pay your residence hall fees BEFORE leaving for the Christmas break in order to remain in your room.
 If you wish to break your contract and not live on campus for the spring, you must request a contract termination in writing.
 There is a 10% cancellation penalty on or before November 28th.
 The cancellation penalty increases to 15% after this date.

 Does the College provide shuttle service from the residence hall to any other campus or part of campus?

 The College does not provide shuttle service at this time.

 Can I have meals on the Bessemer Campus if I have classes there during breakfast or lunch?

 Yes, using a valid student ID card you may eat breakfast or lunch in the Bessemer Campus cafeteria.
 However, you must request such arrangements with the cafeteria manager on the Birmingham campus at the beginning of the term.

 Is there optional housing off-campus if I am not placed in a residence?